 The capstone course for business seniors that integrates much of the knowledge they gain from earlier courses.
 Uses a case method approach to solve problems facing top management.
 Emphasizes the global environment and strategic management decisions.
 Covers finance, management, marketing, technology, geography, leadership and other factors in both domestic and international cases.
 Heavy emphasis on the development of analytical skills and both written and oral communications skills.
-Prerequisites: Senior standing and completion with a C- or better of FINC-340 and MGMT-360.
+Prerequisites: Senior standing and completion with a C- or better in the following: FINC-340, ACCT-330 and either MGMT-240 or MGMT-360.
 4 SH.
 Capstone.
-CC: Oral Intensive, Writing Intensive.
+CC: Writing Intensive.